cognitedata/neat/docs/terminology/rules.md

 ## Classes sheet

 === "Domain Expert Profile"
-    Class sheet not mandatory for the domain expert profile, but if used should follow the Information Architect profile `Classes` sheet.
+    The class sheet is not mandatory for the domain expert profile, but if used should follow the Information Architect profile `Classes` sheet.

 === "Information Architect Profile"